CivicDataLab/samantar-docs.github.io/med.rst

 Summary
 *****

 MEd is a Multilingual rich text Editor that supports features processes like Translation and Transliteration.
-The transliteration is provided from the `transliteration_api <https://github.com/CivicDataLab/transliteration_api>`_ and the translation is currently hard-coded.
+The transliteration is provided from the `transliteration_api <https://github.com/CivicDataLab/transliteration_api>`_ and the translation is currently from a lookup JSON.